luan-th-nguyen/PyDispersion/README.md

 Luan T. Nguyen, Georg K. Kocur, Erik H. Saenger.
 Ultrasonic pipe inspection by forward-reverse wavefield cross-correlation.
 2nd Int.
 Symposium on SHM and NDT, Saarbrücken, Germany; 10/2018.

 The below two methods are currently available in PyDispersion:
-1. The phase shift method is described in:
+1. The phase shift method described in:
 Park, C.B., Miller, R.D. and Xia, J., 1998, January.
 Imaging dispersion curves of surface waves on multi-channel record.
 In 1998 SEG Annual Meeting.
 Society of Exploration Geophysicists.
-2. The slant stack method is described in:
+2. The slant stack method described in:
 McMechan, G.A. and Yedlin, M.J., 1981.
 Analysis of dispersive waves by wave field transformation.
 Geophysics, 46(6), pp.869-874.

 Available test data: